 I’ve watched the video of the IDF soldiers singing Leonard Cohen’s “Hallelujah” in Hebrew several times now.
 They are truly talented.
 The production is excellent, the music is beautiful and moving, and both the vocalists and musicians are phenomenal.
-I can recognize a little Hebrew, but am nowhere near fluent.
-Perhaps many who have listened to this song, like me, have been able to pick out a few words here and there.
+And while I can recognize a little Hebrew, I am nowhere near fluent.
+Perhaps some who have listened to this song have, like me, been able to pick out a few words here and there.

 Which brings me to a little bit of a dilemma – I don’t really know what they are singing.
-I know the lyrics in English, and of the Hebrew words I am able to pick out, I know that the English equivalents are in both the original lyrics by Leonard Cohen and in a later version by Jeff Buckley.
-And frankly, the lyrics are not praiseworthy.
+I know the lyrics in English, and of the Hebrew words I am able to pick out, I think some of the English equivalents are in both the original lyrics by Leonard Cohen and in a later version by Jeff Buckley.
+And frankly, those lyrics are not praiseworthy.
 But as I watched this video during the month of Elul, the Holy Spirit began to speak to me through those not-very-nice lyrics and through another song with perhaps a similar theme: “After The Thrill Is Gone” by The Eagles.
 Let me explain.

 What does it mean to have perseverance and endurance, but to have left your first love?
 Consider for a minute a few lines from “After The Thrill Is Gone:”